-u 0 = 0 (.
-10

 Effluent Limitations

-Parameter Units Average Monthly 1 Average Weekly 1 Maximum Daily 1 Instantaneous Minimum 1 Instantaneous Maximum 1
+Parameter Units Average Monthly Average Weekly Maximum Daily Instantaneous Minimum Instantaneous Maximum

-Biochemical Oxygen Demand 5-day @ 20°C (BOD 5) mg/L 10 15
+Biochemical Oxygen Demand 5-day @ 20°C (BOD 5 ) mg/L 10 15 1 1

-Total Suspended Solids (TSS) mg/L 10 15
+Total Suspended Solids (TSS) mg/L 10 15 1 I

-рН 6.5 2 8.52
+рН standard units 6.0 9.0

-- 1. See Definitions in Attachment A and Compliance Determination discussion in section VII of this Order. - 2.
-For transfers of disinfected tertiary effluent to storage pH shall be within the limits of 6.0 and 9.0.
-All discharges to surface waters shall be within the limits of 6.5 and 8.5. - b.
+- 1. See Definitions in Attachment A and Compliance Determination discussion in section VII of this Order. - b.
 Percent Removal.
 The average monthly percent removal of BOD5 and TSS shall not be less than 85 percent.
 Percent removal shall be determined from the monthly average value of influent wastewater concentration in comparison to the monthly average value of effluent concentration for the same constituent over the same time period as measured at Monitoring Locations INF-001 and EFF-001, respectively. - c.
 Disinfection.
 Disinfected effluent, sampled in each of the disinfection channels, shall not contain bacteria exceeding the following concentrations, as measured at Monitoring Location EFF-001: